Dream-World-Coder/LumiFeed/README.md

 # LumiFeed

-### Ad-Free News Platform with Summaries & Key Points
+### Ad-Free News Platform with Summaries & Key Points, Delightful clutterless ui

 **LumiFeed** is an ad-free news platform that delivers the latest news with a clean, clutter-free user experience.
 It provides quick summaries of articles to help you stay informed without the noise.
 News is delivered from multiple sources, with a focus on user experience.